mitjafelicijan/clutch/README.md

-# Nested X dwm sessions
+# Nested X11 dwm sessions

 Clutch is a simple script that allows you to run nested `dwm` session inside your existing X session.
 This comes in handy when you already have a desktop